<< Yesterday

 2016 In front of 2,000 fans at Fayetteville's JP Riddle Stadium, the Coastal Plain League's SwampDogs became the first team to play nine starters at nine different positions when the team rotates the players during the nine-inning game.
 The exhibition game against the Carolina-Virginia Collegiate League's Kernersville Bulldogs ends in a 5-5 ten-inning deadlock when both sides run out of players.

-2016 At Progressive Field, the Indians induct Jim Thome, Albert Belle, 1920 World Series contributor Charlie Jamieson, and baseball's first African-American manager, Frank Robinson, into the team's Hall of Fame.
+2016 At Progressive Field, the Indians induct Jim Thome, Albert Belle, Charlie Jamieson, a 1920 World Series contributor, and Frank Robinson, baseball's first African-American manager, into the team's Hall of Fame.
 Over 13 seasons with Cleveland, Thome established a franchise record, hitting 337 home runs and provided much of the offense, along with Belle, during the Tribe's success in the mid-1990s.

 2016